…..add to your narrative!

 - Books for Littles: This organization has powerful values and this is apparent in their book reviews and recommendations.
 They have many different topics from disability destigmatization to decolonialism to ending toxic masculinity.
 Bonus, they put their values into action in may ways, but is most recently evidenced by their leaving Facebook to take a stand against Facebook’s numerous problematic actions and stances.

 - Paper Boat Autism Library: This is a wonderful little organization ran by a dear friend, artist and autistic advocate.
-They care deeply about autistic representation in literature and always has wonderful book recommendations for current and upcoming books.
+They care deeply about autistic representation in literature and always have wonderful book recommendations for current and upcoming books.
 They also try to dismantle sexism and myths in autism research with their #operationsecretswan origami.
 They run a free lending library in Mississippi and give autism welcome bags to doctors’ offices with the aim to challenge the tragedy narrative parents are given when their child is diagnosed autistic.
 Finally, they are the catalyst that started my own personal work at unlearning so many biases I held.

 - A Kind of Spark: This is an #ownvoices author about an autistic girl who faces discrimination and sees parallels with her experience and the witch trials as people persecuted for being different.
 There are some bullying incidents, both by adults and kids and at a couple points the r word is used by the bullies.
 This book lead to many great discussions with my neurodivergent daughter: adults can be bullies too, what does stimming look like and feel like for her, feeling dismissed by adults, having passion topics and more.
 If your child can read this on their own, make sure you read it too and have a discussion about it afterward.